Xinhai-Li/migrationR/README.md

 ![Figure 8](https://github.com/Xinhai-Li/migrationR_data/blob/main/Rplot08.png)

 **Figure 8.
-The flying directions of one Demoiselle Crane in a year.**
+The flying directions of one Demoiselle Crane in a year.
+The color gradient, transitioning from green to red, represents the progression of Julian day, ranging from 1 to 365.**

 ### plot_traj_segments()